lukhuber/cipher/README.md

 # Installation

-To use cipher for as your AI in Screeps you need to download or clone this repository to your machine.
+To use cipher as your AI in Screeps you need to download or clone this repository to your machine.
 Furthermore you will need `npm` to install all needed dependencies.
 This codebase uses `rollup` to bundle the compiled Typescript into one single `main.js`.
 Make sure your machine uses the local installation of `rollup` of this repository instead of any globally installed version.

 Rename `screeps.sample.json` to `screeps.json` and replace each value depending on the server you are playing on.